Pregnant Texas woman loses baby after family ripped from home by tornado

 “She was picking up … holding onto her babies as much as she could,” Benavidez said.

-According to Benavidez, her sister, her sister’s husband and their two kids are now in the hospital after a tornado tore through Salado Tuesday.
+According to Benavidez, her sister, her sister’s husband and their two kids are now in the hospital after a tornado tore through Salado Tuesday, about 50 miles north-northeast of Austin.

 “The little girl — she had to hold onto her by her hair.
 They ended up getting lifted up from the trailer and just thrown into the trees,” Benavides said.
 “She was about three-months pregnant; she lost her baby today.”